jesyspa/cco-small-projects/fun/design.md

 ### Tail Call Annotation

 This step marks expressions that are in tail position as such.
-It is purely an optimisation, and can be omitted from the pipeline if desired.
+It is purely an optimization, and can be omitted from the pipeline if desired.
 We include it to demonstrate that further transformations can be performed in a modular manner.

 ### Core Conversion